msse-2021-bootcamp/lessons/_episodes/01-09-homework3.md

 ## Bonus
 **Alternate Lattice**
 Write a function called `cubic_lattice` which places a specified number of particles on a cubic lattice.
 The function should take a number of particles and a box length.
+You can turn in this assignment [here](https://classroom.github.com/a/H65-Uh8x).
+It is due August 18, 2021.